 This is where the home decor essentials come in!
 I firmly believe that you always should start to decorate a room focusing on these 6 elements.
-I will also provide you with a useful home decor essential planner at the end of this post to make these tips even more actionable for you.
+I will also provide you with a useful home decor workbook at the end of this post to make these tips even more actionable for you.
 Let us dive right in!

 1. Rugs and Carpets